sva-dsi/2016-fall-course/syllabus.md

 ####ASSIGNMENT
-Continue with working on your final projects.
+Continue with working on your final projects, you can make something from [this template for example](https://auremoser.github.io/final-exam/).

 * publishing your project and code on github
 * post the interactive demo on `gh-pages`